rv-mkroh/rv-security-training/docs/for_everyone/passwords.md

 ### rich

 <input type="checkbox" id="062" /><label for="062">![062](../slides/for_everyone/for_everyone.062.jpeg)</label>
-_057. rich._
+_057. mark._

-Let's look at the user "rich".
+Let's look at the user "mark".
 Their password hint is "fav person".
 Well, that's not really much help to us.
-We don't know who "rich" is, and we have no idea who their favorite person is.
+We don't know who "mark" is, and we have no idea who their favorite person is.
 In fact, that user probably thinks they're pretty safe, since only close friends would know the necessary information.
 There's no way a random attacker looking at the database could figure it out.

 Unfortunately for them, another user has picked the same password.